CodeOK100/airbnb-clone-project/README.md

 A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
 Clear navigation, intuitive interfaces, and responsive design are critical for success.

 ## Importance of Identifying Design Properties of a Mockup Design:
+Identifying design properties in a mock-up is crucial because it ensures visual consistency, bridges the gap between design and development, and improves collaboration.
+It enhances usability, saves time and cost by reducing rework, and supports scalability through reusable design systems.
+In short, it transforms a mock-up into a clear, practical blueprint for building the final product.